tooling/book-of-modern-frontend-tooling/chapters/build-systems/grunt/linter.md

 grunt jshint
 ```

-If you want to see more output in the tasks you run, you can add the flag `--verbose`:
+If you want to see more output in the tasks you run, you can add the `--verbose` flag:

 ```bash
 grunt jshint --verbose